 Adventurers should not miss the great feeling when trekking or driving along Ma Pi Leng Pass – one of the most challenging passes in North Vietnam.
 From the top of the pass, enjoy a spectacular view down to the vast green forest in Dong Van Natural Park.
 “Breathtaking” is not enough to describe what you’ll see!
 Since Ha Giang is less touristy, you don’t need to worry much about booking hotels in advance.

 If you wish to see snow, you can travel 1-2 months earlier, around the end of the year.
-During this time, Sa Pa transforms into a fairytale village with many festivals from ethnic tribes to celebrate a New Year.
+During this time, Sa Pa transforms into a fairytale village with many festivals from ethnic tribes to celebrate the New Year.
 Remember to join their “love market” where boys and girls come to play traditional games, flirt and date in a romantic setting.
 The best way to explore the local culture is by staying at a homestay, normally a traditional house-on-stilts, joining the locals in numerous interesting activities.
 Take note that during this time, prices usually go up at least 10 -20%, but the fun should be worth the price!

 Best time to Go to Ha Long Bay: Winter to Spring (late October – April) or Summer Holidays